Istanbul Food Guide

-Known internationally as the city of kebabs and lahmacun, the reality of Istanbul is like a parallel universe filled with a variety of cheap eats; seafood, vegetables, meat, and grains – all at an affordable price.
-If you’re crazy about street food or if your wallet is looking a little thin, here are the traditional Turkish foods that you’ll recall fondly even in 20 years’ time.
+Known internationally as the city of kebabs and lahmacun, Istanbul runs on cheap eats: seafood, vegetables, meat, and grains, all at prices that leave room for souvenirs.
+If you love street food or your wallet is looking thin, these are the traditional Turkish foods you will still recall fondly in 20 years.

 1. Balık ekmek - in Eminönü (Fish sandwich)